40tude/py-flashcards/static/md/14_data_structures.md

 ############################################################
 -->

-Question : In the context of BST how do you explain **BFS**, can you show how to implement it in Python ?
+Question : Data Structures - In the context of BST how do you explain **BFS**, can you show how to implement it in Python ?

 Answer   :